 Located on Fort George Island, Kingsley Plantation awaits to take you on a journey back in time steeped in Southern history.
 This 19th-century estate is dappled with towering willow and palm trees, a sprawling 60-acre garden, and a white owner’s house, which has been preserved by the state to operate as a museum.

-All that said, Kingsley Plantation has a dark history, owned by one of the region’s most prominent slave traders.
+All that said, Kingsley Plantation has a dark history, and was owned by one of the region’s most prominent slave traders.
 Today, the plantation presents an important opportunity to reflect on the past and learn from our mistakes, coordinated by the U.S. National Park Service.

 On a guided tour of the Kingsley Plantation, you’ll visit the slave’s quarters and kitchen house.
 All the while, you’ll hear the stories of those who once lived on the estate, some of whom lived on to become free landowners.